- Vice President Home and Community Care

 With over 20 years of experience in the healthcare sector, Kimberley has been afforded leadership opportunities in many facets of the continuum of care including chronic and rehabilitation hospital experiences, small and large academic community based acute care hospitals, and the community setting.

 Kimberley holds a Social Work degree as well as Master of Health Sciences, Health Administration from the Institute of Health Policy, Management and Evaluation at the University of Toronto.
-She is a Certified Health Executive with the Canadian College of Health Leaders and serves as a guest lecturer in the Master of Nursing Policy program in the Daphne Cockwell School of Nursing at Ryerson University, and serves as faculty in a key quality improvement program in Ontario entitled Improving and Driving Excellence Across Sectors.
+She is a Certified Health Executive with the Canadian College of Health Leaders, and serves as faculty in a key quality improvement program at the University of Toronto entitled Improving and Driving Excellence Across Sectors (IDEAS).

 Passionate about healthcare and developing an integrated health care system for residents of the Central West LHIN and beyond, Kimberley brings strong strategic planning, decision-making, coaching and mentoring skills to the role, and a reputation of innovation and delivering results.